cdowdy/boltbetterthumbs/README.md

 __Presets__

 Image presets are groups of image manipulations you can quickly use instead of a named config.
-These are also the fallback settings if you don't set any modifications in your named config.
+These are also the **fallback settings if you don't set any modifications in your named config**.
 So you could create a named config and leave out the modifications part and the modifications used will be whatever you've set in 'Presets'.
 ```yaml
 presets: &presets
   small: